Doctors Stumped By Rare Eye Cancer Cases In North Carolina, Alabama

 Allred, the Auburn student who was friends with Green, told CNN that she and at least two other patients lived in neighboring sorority houses and were all education majors.
 She also had to have her eye removed, but the cancer still spread to several other parts of her body, including her liver in 2008.
 She is still fighting the disease.

-"We need the funding for the research to figure out what possibly could be the environmental cause, " she said.
+"We need the funding for the research to figure out what possibly could be the environmental cause," she said.
 "There must be some link, and if we can find that link, we're that much closer to finding a cure and preventing people from continuing to get this."